SchmidtDSE/afscgap/paper/paper.md

 Note that this visualization also serves as a starting point for continued analysis by generating either CSV or Python code to take work into other tools.

-In addition to use in a graduate classroom setting, five individuals with relevant background offered feedback on this open source visualization with four aided by a think-aloud prompt^[Discussion was limited to needs assessment / quality improvement, collecting information about the tool and not about individuals.
+In addition to use in a graduate classroom setting, five individuals with relevant background offered feedback on this open source visualization with four aided by a think-aloud prompt^[Discussion limited to tool-specific needs assessment / quality improvement, collecting information about the tool and not individuals.
 IRB questionnaire on file finds "project does not constitute human subjects research" and review is not required.] [@thinkaloud].

 ## Limitations
 As further documented in the repository [@readme], these tools: